 Cisco LEAP Module

-It is a mode of encryption used by wireless networks (WLANs) that is based on 802.1X type authentication.
-It is used to ensure a strong authentication between server (RADUIS server) and client with the help of key-sharing.
-This key is basically an encrypted (strong) password between the client and server.
 It ensures authentication and authorization between the interacting (i.e. during hosting and working) devices/systems.
 This program runs on different versions of Windows that include – XP, Vista, 7, 8, 8.1 & 10.
-It can be used on laptops and desktops both, and those of you who have Surface devices can also use it easily.
+It can be used on laptops and desktops, and those with Surface devices can also use it easily.

 Need for Cisco LEAP Module